Liamschenk/game/README.md

-# NINJA!
+# NINJA! 🥷🏻
 NINJA!
-Is a fun simple JS game.
+Is a fun and simple JS game.